huskerjason/my-mvf1/README.md

 This is a helper app for F1 Multiviewer.

-I have three main scripts.
+1 Go to the settings.py and set your path

+2 Run make_json.py

+3